QEDan/QEDan.github.io/strategy_recipe.md

 ![AcmeMealCo's dependency graph with colours representing business value](images/recipe_benefit.png)

 After going through their prioritization exercise, the data scientists at AcmeMealCo identify that getting meal ratings from their customers is of very high business value and is something they can easily collect in an early version of their meal-planning phone app.
-So, they decide that that is the highest priority dataset to collect first.
+So, they decide that that is the highest priority data set to collect first.

 Because of the prioritization exercise, they realize that choosing meals that will delight the customer is a key technology that will enable everything else.
 They don't have the data that they need for a proper recommendation system yet, but they decide that a good approach is to build rules-based tool where the user can input a selection of ingredients and then choose from a selection of recipes.
 This tool will be valued by the customer immediately, but it can also grow into a more sophisticated recommender over time.
 As a bonus, it will help collect data about what ingredients the customer has in their kitchen, as well as what their food preferences are.

-## 7. Using the dependency graph and priorities to drive the roadmap
+## 7. Using the dependency graph and priorities to drive the road-map

-The dependency graph and prioritization can help you solve strategy problems so that you can make a project roadmap.
+The dependency graph and prioritization can help you solve strategy problems so that you can make a project road-map.
 Let's consider some examples.

 ### Strategy Problem 1